 I revealed this information to some users I knew to see how they would react.

-Nineteen-year-old Joni Mae De los Santos, who attends Montclair State University says, “I know dab pens are getting increasingly popular because the user can get high with more ease and convenience compared to smoking regularly.
+Nineteen-year-old, Joni, who attends Montclair State University says, “I know dab pens are getting increasingly popular because the user can get high with more ease and convenience compared to smoking regularly.
 You don’t have to worry that much about the smell or smoke.
 However, I know a lot of people buy cheaper and off brand carts.
 This in particular makes me worried about its increasing popularity; the user (and I bet the seller) has no idea what other chemicals are inside the cart.
 It can contain a lot more carcinogens than certified cart companies.
 But even with certified cart companies, it still contains harmful chemicals that makes smoking as dangerous as cigarette smoking.”
 She has been using dab pens for just under a year and recently stopped after she did some research on how safe they really are.